flexatone/present-df-typing/doc/dft/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="3">

-- Pandas does not support generic specification of containers
+- Many third-party approaches to typing Pandas
 - `pandas-stubs`
     - Built from Microsoft and VirtusLabs
     - Offers a generic `Series` but with an untyped index